Azure/azure-sdk-for-java/sdk/videoanalyzer/azure-media-videoanalyzer-edge/README.md

 ## Getting started

-### Install the package

-Install the Live Video Analyzer client library for Java with Maven:

 ### Prerequisites

 - A Java Development Kit, version 8 or later.
 - You need an active [Azure subscription][azure_sub] and a [IoT device connection string][iot_device_connection_string] to use this package.
 - To interact with Azure IoT Hub you will need to add their dependency to your `pom.xml`

+### Include the package

+Install the Live Video Analyzer client library for Java with Maven:

 #<!-- {x-version-update;com.microsoft.azure.sdk.iot:iot-service-client;external_dependency} -->
  ```xml